Siege of Diu (1538): Assault on the fortress

+Scurvy broke out inside the fort, causing great privation and death.

-On 30 October Pasha Suleiman attempted a final diversion by faking the withdrawal of his forces, embarking 1,000 men.
-Ever cautious, António da Silveira ordered the sentries to be alert – at daybreak, 14,000 men divided in three "banners" attempted to scale the fortress as it was bombarded with no regard to friendly fire.
+On 30 October Pasha Suleiman attempted a final ruse by faking the withdrawal of his forces.
+He embarked 1,000 men but ever cautious, António da Silveira ordered the sentries to be alert – at daybreak, 14,000 men divided in three "banners" attempted to scale the fortress as it was bombarded with no regard to friendly fire.
 A few hundred troops managed to scale the walls and raise banners but the Portuguese managed to repel the assailants, killing 500 and wounding a further 1,000 from gunfire and bombs out of the São Tomé bastion.
+One João Rodrigues threw a barrel of gunpowder over the walls with a lit fuse attached, which killed over 100 men upon exploding.

+At the end of that day no more than 40 able-bodied Portuguese remained, the gunpowder was nearly exhausted and the forts walls were thoroughly shattered.
+Yet, the Pasha was unaware of the exact condition of the defenders.

-With his relation with Coja Safar and the Gujaratis degrading and increasingly fearful of being caught off-hand by the Viceroy's armada, on 1 November the Pasha finally decided to abandon the siege and began re-embarking his troops.
+With his relation with Coja Safar and the Gujaratis degrading and increasingly fearful of being caught off-hand by the Viceroy's armada, on 1 November Suleiman finally decided to abandon the siege and began re-embarking his troops.
 Suspecting another ruse from the Pasha, Captain Silveira ordered 20 of his last men on a sortie to deceive the enemy of their dwindling forces.
 The party managed to capture a Turkish banner.
+The Pasha however truly intended on departing on 5 November, but was unable due to unfavourable weather.
+That night, two small galleys reached Diu with reinforcements and supplies, firing their guns and signal rockets.